BUFFALOLO/LibraryMgmtSystem/README.md

 # PROJECT REQUIREMENTS
+In this project, you will integrate a MySQL database with Python to develop an advanced Library Management System.
+This command-line-based application is designed to streamline the management of books and resources within a library.
+Your mission is to create a robust system that allows users to browse, borrow, return, and explore a collection of books while demonstrating your proficiency in database integration, SQL, and Python.

+**Integration with the "Library Management System" Project from Module 4 (OOP):**
+For this project, you will build upon the foundation laid in "Module 4: Python Object-Oriented Programming (OOP)."
+The object-oriented structure and classes you developed in that module will serve as the core framework for the Library Management System.
+You will leverage the classes such as Book, User, Author, and Genre that you previously designed, extending their capabilities to integrate seamlessly with the MySQL database.

 **1. Enhanced User Interface (UI) and Menu:**
 - Create an improved, user-friendly command-line interface (CLI) for the Library Management System with separate menus for each class of the system.